codarrenvelvindron/codarren.github.io/_drafts/Understanding_DNS_The_Domain_Name_system.md

 ## Domain names
 So basically what lies behind google.com is simply this IP address 216.58.223.110, and this IP address corresponds to google's server (or one of google's servers)

+And this is exacly the same story for every single website or web domain on the internet!